-2. Lines of credit
+ii.
+Lines of credit

-NSE Clearing has entered into arrangements with select commercial banks, which are "clearing banks", by way of committed lines of credit, to provide liquidity on need basis to NSE Clearing.
-Selection of such clearing banks is against stringent empanelment criteria approved by NSE Clearing's Board.
 To avoid concentration of lines of credit amongst few banks, NSE Clearing has established limits on lines of credit with multiple clearing banks.
 NSE Clearing does not have access to credit from the Reserve Bank of India.

-3. Testing for adequacy of resources
+iii.
+Testing for adequacy of resources

-NSE Clearing carries out various stress tests as per the SEBI requirements on Core SGF, Default Waterfall and Stress Testing to ensure adequacy of resources.
+NSE Clearing carries out various stress tests as per the SEBI requirements on Core SGF, Default

+Waterfall and Stress Testing to ensure adequacy of resources.